 Alert risk scores are based on values that you can set in your Red Canary Risk Scoring settings.

-Alert Risk Scoring enable you to quickly distinguish between a Low Severity/Informational type alerts and a High Severity alerts.
-Having risk scores associated with each alert also enables you to put alerts into the best order.
-For example, if 2 endpoints are both showing High Severity alerts, risk scores can help you to more easily determine which endpoint to look at first based.
+Alert Risk Scoring enables you to quickly distinguish between Low Severity/Informational type alerts and High Severity alerts.
+Having risk scores connected with each alert enables you to prioritize alerts.
+For example, if two endpoints both show High Severity alerts, risk scores can help you more easily determine which endpoint to look at first.
 Risk scoring also enables you to quickly triage and take action against your External Alerts.

 Default Risk Scoring values

 Risk scores are set by default in Red Canary and should suffice in most cases.
 However, you can change Risk Scoring values to fit your organization's needs.
 Here are the defaults: